BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 - Return parameters：none
 ## 36 Batch arbitrary asset exchange events
 ### 36.1 Create batch arbitrary asset exchange events
+- Introduction
+    - Swap any type of asset on the chain (multiple assets for one asset), such as exchanging 1 main equity and 1 dappid for 1 chain domain name
+    - Freeze one or more assets in your own account, waiting for the consent of the holder of the specified asset to exchange
 - The full name of the interface：`trToExchangeAnyMulti`
 - Interface abbreviation：`tteaym`
 - Callable methods：`Http,Websocket,command line`